porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/form/radio-button/radio-button.design.md

 # Radio Button
-## General Informations

 A Radio Button is a graphical control element that allows the user to choose only one of a predefined set of mutually exclusive options.
 Radio Buttons are activated by default.
+The Radio Button component is available for both Porsche Light and Dark Theme.

 ---